 How can you lose belly fat?

-You’ll often find online articles and videos claiming to hold the secret to losing belly fat in ‘5 quick steps’ or ‘in just 10 days’.
-Unfortunately, there’s no quick fix solution to getting rid of your visceral fat.
+You’ll often find online articles and videos claiming to hold the secret to losing belly fat in ‘5 quick steps’, ‘by taking these expensive supplements’, or ‘by doing 1000 crunches or sit-ups a day’.

 - Insulin resistance